 We also promote recycling and the limiting of waste.
 Environmental issues are an important part of the Lower School PSHE programme.
 Students regularly use the College gardens as a resource for both teaching and recreation and volunteer to help in its maintenance.
 The aim is to encourage students to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life.
 The College has a policy of supporting local bookshops, maintenance, garages and food suppliers rather than chains.

-Long serving members of staff still involved include Maeva Elliott (EFL and Boarding), Sue Cooper (EFL and UCAS), Jackie Clark (Art and Marketing), Richard Blood (Geography), Julian Cass (Chemistry), Dr Rachel Woolley (English), Paul Dutton (Physics), Lisa Herron (Film and Media) and Dave Tittensor (Maths).
+Simon de Belder retired in 2002 and at that point Pauline Bailey and Alistair Brownlow became Co Principals and Directors alongside Brian.
+Amongst the longest serving members of staff still involved at the College are independent listener Maeva Elliott, Vice Principals Ian Pay and Kelly Flatman as well as Jackie Clark (Art and Marketing), Paul Dutton (Physics), Lisa Herron (Film and Media), Ian Savage in the Maintenance department, Head of Art Robin Macintosh and our longest serving teacher, Dave Tittensor (Maths).
 We are lucky to have an excellent team- teachers, administrators and ancillary staff - all highly committed to the education and welfare of our students.

-Recently retired or moved on from RIC are long serving Economics teacher Jim Mumford, Biology teacher Dr Brenda Harrison, Cook Floss Hatton, Administrator Meg Chapman, Chemistry teacher Graham Anderton, Sociology teacher Paul Bucknall, Gardener Trevor Williams and German teacher and the first Head of Lower School Tony Smith.
+Those recently retired or moved on from RIC include Bursar Helen Harlow, Film teacher Dr Todd Dedman, Biology teacher Janet Cargill, Chemistry teacher Julian Cass, Economics teacher Jim Mumford, Biology teacher Dr Brenda Harrison, Cook Floss Hatton, Administrator Meg Chapman, Chemistry teacher Graham Anderton, Sociology teacher Paul Bucknall, Gardener Trevor Williams and German teacher and the first Head of Lower School Tony Smith.

-The College has often been a home to tutors who eventually move on to academia including Head of English Dr Michael Flavin now at KCL, Art History teacher Dr Michael Walsh now at Nanyang Technical University, Singapore and Music teacher Dr Michael Downes now Director of Music at St Andrews University.
+The College has often been a home to tutors who eventually move on to academia including two former Heads of English- Dr Michael Flavin who is now at KCL and David Thornthwaite, now at Bristol University.
+Other A level tutors turned high flying academics include Economics teacher Dr Annika Johnson now at Bristol University, Art History teacher Dr Michael Walsh now at Nanyang Technical University, Singapore and Music teacher Dr Michael Downes now Director of Music at St Andrews University.
+Former RIC Physics and Astronomy teacher Dr Rad Topalovic is now Lead Astronomy Education Officer at the Royal Observatory Greenwich.

 In the early days of the College Dr Ian McFox was a legendary Physics teacher whose 4pm Friday afternoon tests were a not to be missed highlight of his students’ week.

-Amongst the most fondly remembered are Art teacher Pete Gowers and English teacher Conway Xaviar.
+Amongst the most fondly remembered is Art teacher Pete Gowers.

 Back to the classroom